PatrickBN/CYBR8420_Team5/Design for Software Security.md

        Description:	Breach Reporter may be spoofed by an attacker and this may lead to data being sent to the attacker's target instead of Breach Reporter.

-       Justification:	Implement mutual authentication and use secure, encrypted communication channels to prevent spoofing of the breach reporter external destination entity.
+       Justification:	Use of digital certificates ensures proper authentication

    ## 4. Part deux

    Most of BitWarden's main functions can be summarized with the first of the DFDs where theres a external entity interacting with the BitWarden client, and that client sending data to a data store, that then sends the confirmation through the process back to the external entity.
 This produces vulernabilities in the data flow of the External Entity to the BitWarden client or from the BtWarden client to the data store.
 Nearly all the threats generated by the Threat modelling tool were marked as High Priority.

    After reading through all 66 threats the team determine that the Cross-site forgery threat was unnecessary to mitigate as the BitWarden client uses API to pull data from data stores and not a browser.
 The threats 11, 30, 43, and 55 were removed leaving 62 threats.
+The Spoofing of BitWarden client process was repeated 3 times in the threat report and so 2 were removed as they all covered the same threat and mitigation, leaving 60 threats.

    ### 4.1 Gaps